spencerlepine/hr-sea19-mvp-quickcart/_PRESS-RELEASE.md

 Grocery shopping can be confusing to inexperienced shoppers.
 There are numerous departments and branding options.
 Without a gameplan, it can easy to go over-budget when shopping.
 Creating a list can be a repetetive task, so why not automate it?
 Purchasing a variety of food promotes a balanced and healthy lifestyle.
 It can be difficult to stick to kitchen essentials and stay on track.

 ## Solution ##
-GroceryBot solves these problems by doing writing a shopping list for you.
+GroceryChecc solves these problems by doing writing a shopping list for you.
 Automating this process saves time and money.
 With a dynamic list stored for each user, it is easy to review a birds-eye list of all groceries at once.

 ## Quote  ##
 Many groceries.
 Much Savings - Floki (CEO of Shiba Inc)